nomicness/nomicness/laws.md

 In mail and computer games, instead of throwing a die, players subtract 291 from the ordinal number of their proposal and multiply the result by the fraction of favorable votes it received, rounded to the nearest integer.
 (This yields a number between 0 and 10 for the first player, with the upper limit increasing by one each turn; more points are awarded for more popular proposals.)

-**203.** A rule-change is adopted if and only if the vote is unanimous among the eligible voters.
-If this rule is not amended by the end of the second complete circuit of turns, it automatically changes to require only a simple majority.

 **204.** If and when rule-changes can be adopted without unanimity, the players who vote against winning proposals shall receive 10 points each.

 **205.** An adopted rule-change takes full effect at the moment of the completion of the vote that adopted it.